 10. Sunlight Benefits Liver Function

-Sunlight improves liver function and helps the body to eliminate toxic chemicals and environmental pollutant
+Sunlight improves liver function and helps the body eliminate toxic chemicals and environmental pollutants

 11. Sunlight Benefits in Blood Sugar Level Normalization.

 Sunlight stabilizes blood sugar (glucose) levels.
 It helps to elevate the blood sugar that is too low (in hypoglycemic persons) and helps to lower the blood sugar that is too high (in diabetic persons).

 Generally, sunlight does not reduce the blood sugar below a normal level, however, insulin-dependent diabetics may need to decrease their insulin dosage before sunbathing in order to avoid lowering their blood sugar to a dangerous level.

 In scientific and evidence-based research published in the Sage Journal, the researchers a relationship between diabetes developed in an individual and low serum concentrations of vitamin D.